-The main difference between ‘photography gloves’ and regular gloves is the flip finger caps on the forefinger and thumb which make it easy to operate the camera without removing the gloves.
+The main difference between ‘photography gloves’ and regular gloves are the flip finger caps on the forefinger and thumb which make it easy to operate a camera without removing the gloves.

-I tried several other brands but most of them had small gaps around the fingers which let the cold air in to chill the rest of my hand whenever sticking a finger out… This has not been the case with Vallerret; their gloves fit perfectly and keep my hands toasty.
+I tried several other brands but most of them were loose around the fingers which let the cold air in to chill the rest of my hand whenever sticking a finger out… This has not been the case with Vallerret; their gloves fit perfectly and keep my hands toasty.

 The second neat feature is the tiny pocket on top of each hand for storing a memory card, microfiber cloth, hand warmers or other small accessories.

 Vallerret has done a great job designing gloves that have a good grip which is very important for photographers.
 When using gloves without it, you risk dropping the camera (or you’re constantly paranoid of doing so).
 All the Vallerret models have a non-slip grip that gives you a good hold on the camera.

 Lastly, there are magnets in the finger caps that hold the tips in place and out of the way while you’re working.

 Bulky gloves tend to keep your hands warmer but they also make it much more difficult to operate your camera.
 The combination of flexibility and warmth has been a key factor for me when searching for the perfect winter photography glove.

 The Markhof Pro is ideal for most of the year.
 No matter the season, whether at work or play, if I’m outdoors it’s my go-to glove until the thermometer dips below freezing.

 In temperatures below freezing, I use the Ipsoot model.
 It’s a more heavy-duty glove that has reliably kept my hands warm even below -25°C and I haven’t found its extra bulk to be a problem when operating the camera.